cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 ORDER PRECEDENCE
-SQL rule stating in the execution of a query, the operator AND is applied first, before the OR operator.
+SQL rule stating in the execution of a query, the operator And is applied first, before the Or operator.

 ```mysql
 SELECT * FROM employees